Skelton Bounty

 Overview

 The Skelton Charity, originally known as Skelton Bounty, was established in 1934 from legacies left by Joseph, Charles, and Ann Skelton of the Bolton area, who made their fortune in the thriving cotton and wool trade before retiring to Birkdale near Southport.
 Initially created to care for their staff in retirement, the charity evolved into a grant-making trust supporting charities across Lancashire.
 The charity has awarded over £3 million in grants since its establishment and now distributes approximately £100,000 annually to registered charities working to “provide greater opportunities for and improve the lives of children, the elderly and the disabled and their carers” in the North West of England.
-In the financial year ending April 2025, the charity had a total income of £115,993 and total expenditure of £109,661.
+In its most recent financial year, the charity had a total income of £115,993 and total expenditure of £109,661.

 Funding Priorities